thoughtbot/backbone-js-on-rails/book/testing/unit.md

 exercise the fewest number of components possible while remaining robust and descriptive without becoming brittle.

-==== Helpful Tools
+#### Helpful Tools

-* Spy/stub/mock, even your HTTP, with http://sinonjs.org/[Sinon.js]
+* Spy/stub/mock, even your HTTP, with [Sinon.js](http://sinonjs.org/)
-* If you're looking for factory_girl.js, it's called https://github.com/bkeepers/rosie[Rosie]
+* If you're looking for factory_girl.js, it's called [Rosie](https://github.com/bkeepers/rosie)
 * Use the Rails 3.1 asset pipeline with the latest edge versions of the Jasmine gem
-* See other examples on James Newbery's blog: http://tinnedfruit.com/2011/03/03/testing-backbone-apps-with-jasmine-sinon.html[testing Backbone with Jasmine] and check out his https://github.com/froots/backbone-jasmine-examples[examples on GitHub]
+* See other examples on James Newbery's blog: [testing Backbone with Jasmine](http://tinnedfruit.com/2011/03/03/testing-backbone-apps-with-jasmine-sinon.html) and check out his [examples on GitHub](https://github.com/froots/backbone-jasmine-examples)